 Colour in the garden

-We now have the sun at last plus long daylight hours.
-The risk of frost is virtually gone and June is the month for putting colour in our gardens.
-Now is the time for refilling patio pots, hanging baskets and filling any gaps with bedding plants or tender perennials.
+We now have sun, at last and long daylight hours.
+The risk of frost is virtually gone and June is the month for putting colour in our gardens – replanting patio pots, hanging baskets and filling any gaps with bedding plants or tender perennials.

 Fruit and vegetables

-There is plenty to do in the fruit and vegetable garden to help the early crops along.
+There’s plenty to do in the fruit and vegetable garden and these should be producing some early crops.
 However this is also the month for weeds, pests and diseases.
-So keep an eye out and deal with them at the earliest opportunity.
+So keep an eye out for them and deal with them as early as possible.

-June comes into its own with delicious scented plants.
-The deciduous flowering shrubs take centre stage with philadelphus, deutzia and wiegelia the stars of the show plus the first flush of roses.
-The herbaceous border is full of colour with delphiniums, poppies, foxgloves, aquilegia, iris and astilbe all helping to cheer us up.
+In the garden there are flowers and delicious scent in abundance.
+Flowering deciduous shrubs take centre stage and philadelphus, deutzia and weigelias are certainly the stars of the show along with the first flush of roses.
+The herbaceous border should be full of colour and June sees delphiniums, poppies, foxgloves, aquilegias, iris and astilbes putting on a spectacular show.